Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/02-Diversity-tackled-with-R.md

 objectives:
 - "Explain α and β diversity."
 - "Explain what a BIOM table is and be able to generate one with `kraken-biom` "
-- "Use R to analyse and plot metagenome diversity."
+- "Use R to summarise metagenomes and calculate diversity indices."

 keypoints:
 - "α diversity measures diversity in a metagenome"
 - "β diversity measures the difference in diversity between metagenomes."
-- "A Biological Observation Matrix, BIOM table is a matrix of counts and is generated from the Kraken output using `kraken-biom` "
-- "The `phyloseq` package be used to analyse and plot metagenome diversity using the BIOM table."
+- "A Biological Observation Matrix, BIOM table is a matrix of counts and is generated from the Kraken output using `kraken-biom` "  - "The `phyloseq` package be used to analyse metagenome diversity using the BIOM table."
 math: yes
 ---